An exotic deformation of the hyperbolic space: Classification of non-elementary actions

 \section{Classification of non-elementary actions}

-In this section, we start the classification of non-elementary (continuous) actions of the group $\Isomn$ on $\HHI$.
+In this section, we start the classification of non-elementary continuous actions of the group $\Isomn$ on $\HHI$.
+Here {\it continuous} means that all orbit maps $\Isomn \to \HHI$ are continuous.
 The strategy of the proof is similar to the one in~\cite{bim} where an analogous result is proved for actions of the automorphism group of a regular tree on $\HHI$: we first prove that the action is determined by its restriction to a parabolic subgroup and then study the action of parabolic subgroups.
 The second step of the proof differs from the case of trees since parabolic subgroups have distinct structures in $\Isomn$ and in the automorphism group of a tree.

-We will use the fact that, as in the finite-dimensional case, isometries of $\HHI$ fall into three types: elliptic, parabolic or hyperbolic (see~\cite{bim} for more details).
+We recall that isometries of general complete \cat0 spaces are subdivided in three types according to the behavior of their displacement function: elliptic, parabolic or hyperbolic; see~\cite[II.6]{bh}.
+In the particular case of $\HH$ and $\HHI$, the stronger \cat{-1} condition implies that hyperbolic isometries admit a unique axis and that parabolic isometries have a unique fixed point at infinity; see~\cite[\S4]{bim} (the existence of the fixed point is not immediate for non-proper spaces).